 Latin 1 is the first course in the Latin sequence.
-This fall, it is offered both at the 9L, 10, and 2 hours.
+In Fall 2023, Latin 1 is offered at the 9L, 10, and 2 hours and it will be offered again in Winter 2024.

 After Latin 1, you'll be ready for Latin 2, in which you will continue to develop your language skills and learn more about the culture of first-century Roman Britain and the city of Rome itself.